Samuelnoah45/eskalate-test/README.md

 1. Access the application through the provided URL.
 2. Create an account or log in with existing credentials.
-3. Create and manage your developer profile, showcasing your skills and experience..
+3. Create and manage your developer profile, showcasing your skills and experience.